Biden says he hopes to visit Helene-impacted areas this week if it doesn't impact emergency response

 Biden was briefed again on Sunday evening about the impact of the devastating storm on an enormous swath of the Southeast.

+Biden told the officials the administration “will continue providing support to impacted communities — for as long as it takes," according to the White House.

+Biden, who spent much of the weekend at his beach house in Delaware, has received frequent updates on the storm from FEMA administrator Deanne Criswell, homeland security adviser Liz Sherwood-Randall and other officials.

-The White House said Biden directed FEMA administrator Deanne Criswell to figure out what can be done to accelerate support to isolated communities that are having difficulty accessing assistance.
+The White House said Biden directed Criswell to figure out what can be done to accelerate support to isolated communities that are having difficulty accessing assistance.

 Former President Donald Trump's campaign announced earlier Sunday he'll visit Valdosta, Georgia, on Monday to survey Helene's impact on that state, one of several hotly contested battlegrounds that will be pivotal in the November presidential election.